 On Thursdays, Mitchell opens The X-Files, an “x-pository” focus on unity and other Biblical issues.

 Emmett preaches for a small congregation near Paragould, Ark., where he was born and raised.
 He is a 1975 graduate of Crowley’s Ridge College in Paragould (Bible), an alumnus of Harding University in Searcy (Bible/Chemistry), and a 1988 graduate of Arkansas State University in Jonesboro with a BS in Engineering.
 He and his wife Jeanina have three daughters, two of whom they still home-school.
 The eldest daughter is studying at Faulkner University.
 In addition to his interest in scriptural studies, Emmett is also a Professional Engineer and is working towards certification as a Professional Land Surveyor.

 Sundays are Emmett’s day to write in Understanding the Times.

 Gregory Alan Tidwell

 Greg has served as a minister for the church of Christ at 1130 Fishinger Road in Columbus, Oh., since 1984.
 He and his wife Peggy have identical twin sons, David and Jordan.
 Greg holds a MA from Vanderbilt University.
-He serves as Acquisitions Editor and Columnist for Gospel Advocate Company.
+He is the editor for Gospel Advocate Company.